 So, you want to lose weight.
 The first step is determining the best diet, personalized to you by a nutritionist, to help you get there.
 Some may ask: Is fruit good for weight loss?
 Is it a good choice to include in a weight loss diet?
 For many considering losing weight and the right diet to match, eating fruit – and wondering where fruit fits into the big picture – may seem a little confusing.

 Fruit does contain sugar.
 And yet, it’s also recommended that you eat fruit every day!
 So, if you want to get skinny, what are fruits low in calories?
 What are healthy fruits help you lose weight?
 Read on for answers to this question, along with recommendations for the best fruits for weight loss (and studies to support them).

 Does Fruit Help You Lose Weight?

 Yes, fruit can be a great addition to your low-calorie diet if you are looking to lose weight.
 That said, it depends on what type of fruit you choose to eat, how you eat it, and how often you eat it.

-Fruit is good for weight loss if it’s a substantial part of a varied diet that also includes proteins, healthy fats, and other foods that meet your daily nutritional needs along with lifestyle routines (like regular exercise) that also encourage healthy weight.
+Fruit helps promote weight loss if it’s a substantial part of a varied healthy diet that also includes proteins, natural sugar, healthy fats, and other foods that meet your daily nutritional needs along with lifestyle routines (like regular exercise) that also encourage health benefits.

 What Are The Benefits Of Fruits For Weight Loss?